Activity After Breast, Colon, or Rectal Cancer Trial (AACT)

 This pilot study assessed the feasibility of a randomized trial to promote long-term adaptation of a low glycemic load diet among women at high risk for breast cancer.
 50 subjects from the Buffalo, NY, area have been recruited and consented by Roswell Park Cancer Institute.
 The dietary assessment and counseling intervention are handled through UCSD by telephone from the Nutritional Services Shared Resource at the Moores UCSD Cancer Center

 The MEAL Study was a multi-site pilot trial investigating whether our innovative telephone counseling program could help men previously treated for localized, low-risk prostate cancer adopt a cancer-preventive diet.
 The study enrolled 74 men 50-80 years of age who had been diagnosed with prostate cancer within the previous 48 months.
 More information on MEAL publications to date.
-(A followup study is planned to begin in early 2010).

 UCSD/Avon Foundation Telephone Counseling Study (Healthy Eating Program Pilot)